“You have to forget about dieting at Moti Mahal”, a waiter tells me after I admit I’m about to fail my New Year’s resolution of not eating gluten.

-Moti Mahal’s interior is beautiful and elegant, adorned with cream colours, white napery and chandeliers.
-It has a well-stocked bar with a creative cocktail list and a large selection of the most exclusive Whiskeys (it has been awarded the Silver Medal by the Scotch Whiskey Society).
+Its elegant interior is adorned with cream colours, white napery and chandeliers.
+It also has a well-stocked bar with a creative cocktail list and a large selection of Whiskeys.

 Moti Mahal’s head-chef, Delhi-born Anirudh Arora, was one of the first to start cooking on a Thatee grill again, which he had to make himself with the help of an 82-year old expert.